Hans Eichel

 Hans Eichel (born 24 December 1941) is a German politician (SPD) and the co-founder of the G20, or "Group of Twenty", an international forum for the governments and central bank governors of twenty developed and developing nations to discuss policy issues pertaining to the promotion of international financial stability.

 He was Germany's Minister of Finance between 1999 and 2005.

 Eichel was chairman of the G7 in 1999 and chairman of the G20 in 2004.
 Before that, Eichel served as the 6th Minister President of Hesse from 1991 to 1999 and as the 52nd President of the Bundesrat in 1998/99.

 During his time in office, Eichel played a very important role in two landmark reforms – the far reaching reform of German society and economy (also known as Agenda 2010) and the creation of the G-20 to reflect the rebalancing of world power.
-Some argue that Agenda 2010 helped turn Germany from the 'sick man of Europe' into the best performing major Western economy in the aftermath of the global financial crisis.
+Some argue that Agenda 2010 helped turn Germany from the 'sick man of Europe' into the best performing major Western economy after the 2008 financial crisis.
 While some parties regarded it as the most successful economic reforms in Germany in over half a century, as well as in any G7 country in 30 years, it also created massive controversy and protests.
 The effects of the Agenda 2010 on German economic development remain disputed.

 As chairman of the G7, Eichel initiated the creation of the G20 together with then US Treasury Secretary Larry Summers and hosted its inaugural meeting in Berlin.
 The G20 rapidly grew to become the most influential economic body in the world.
 Eichel went on to serve as chairman of the G20 in 2004, when he pressed for the reforming of the international financial architecture and establishing a code of conduct on preventing financial crises.

-Background
+Early life and education

-He was brought up in Kassel where he did his Abitur in 1961.
+Eichel was brought up in Kassel where he did his Abitur in 1961.
 He then completed a degree in German, philosophy, political science, history and education at the universities of Marburg and Berlin, graduating in 1970.
 After that, he worked as a teacher for five years in a Kassel Gymnasium, the Wilhelmsgymnasium, before winning election as the mayor of Kassel at age 33.

 Political career

+Career in local politics

 In his early days, Eichel was known for his campaigns for green causes and against nuclear weapons but for most of his political career, he became associated with stimulating investment and creating jobs.
 He was noted for his consensus building skills and an ability to mix pragmatism with a mastery of detail.
 Eichel believed strongly in European federation and on merging Europe's armies and foreign services, and on giving them a single foreign minister.
 He argued that Europe would be very much stronger if it spoke to the outside world with one voice.

+From 1975 to 1991, Eichel served as mayor of Kassel, initially gaining the office at the age of only 33.